 - Pelvic pressure, or the feeling that the baby is pushing down

-Taking precautions to avoid premature birth are important.
-During pregnancy, mothers should eat healthy, get plenty of rest, follow the weight-gain guidelines and get plenty of calcium, folic acid and iron.
+Taking precautions to avoid premature birth is important.
+During pregnancy, mothers should eat healthy, get plenty of rest, follow weight-gain guidelines, and get plenty of calcium, folic acid and iron.